Nursing: Advanced Placement Associate Degree FAQ's

 What are the admissions requirements for this program?

-All Iowa Western students are required to submit an Application for Admission, complete placement testing, and submit official copies of high school and college transcripts.
+All Iowa Western students are required to submit an Application for Admission and submit official copies of high school and college transcripts.
 In addition to the college admission requirements, the Advanced Placement Nursing program also requires students to meet some additional admissions criteria.
 To view or print the eligibility requirements for this program, visit our Additional Requirements page.